doocs/leetcode/solution/1500-1599/1549.The Most Recent Orders for Each Product/README_EN.md

 | mouse        | 2          | 8        | 2020-08-03 |
 | screen       | 3          | 3        | 2020-08-29 |
 +--------------+------------+----------+------------+
+<strong>Explanation:</strong>
 keyboard&#39;s most recent order is in 2020-08-01, it was ordered two times this day. mouse&#39;s most recent order is in 2020-08-03, it was ordered only once this day. screen&#39;s most recent order is in 2020-08-29, it was ordered only once this day.
-The hard disk was never ordered and we don&#39;t include it in the result table.
+The hard disk was never ordered and we do not include it in the result table.
 </pre>

 ## Solutions